 Betty Crocker recommends freezing both unbaked and baked fruit pies.

-For unbaked fruit pies, assemble the pie as if you were going to bake it, but do not cut slits in the top pie crust.
+For unbaked fruit pies, assemble the pie as if you were going to bake it, but don't cut slits in the top pie crust.
 Wrap it in plastic wrap or in a freezer bag and freeze for up to three months.
 When ready to bake, unwrap the pie, cut slits in the top crust if desired, and bake unthawed at "425°F for 15 minutes.
 Reduce heat to 375°F and bake 30 to 45 minutes longer or until crust is golden brown and juice begins to bubble through the slits."

-The Kitchn thinks freezing fruit pies unbaked is the best way to do it and suggests they bake up better than freshly made pies because the bottom crust does not get soggy.
+The Kitchn thinks freezing fruit pies unbaked is the best way to do it and suggests they bake up better than freshly made pies because the bottom crust doesn't get soggy.
 The crust has the time to bake before the filling begins to thaw and it doesn't "soak up the excess juices that would normally make it soggy."
 One important thing to remember: Glass pie pans may shatter from the extreme temperature fluctuation, so metal pans are the best choice from going to straight from freezer to oven.

 Fully baked fruit pies should be cooled and then placed uncovered in the freezer until completely frozen, according to Betty Crocker.
 Once completely frozen, they can then be wrapped in plastic wrap or a freezer bag for up to four months.
 To serve, the pies can be thawed and served at room temperature.
 They can also be reheated by thawing at room temperature for one hour and then heated at "375°F on the lowest oven rack for 35 to 40 minutes or until warm."

-Custard and cream filled pies
+Custard and cream-filled pies

 Pecan pies seem to be the exception to the custard rule.
 They can be frozen after baking and retain their quality.